beratguven0/notes-app/README.md

 # Notes App

-This project is a Notes App application that allows users to easily save their daily to-do lists, reminders, or notes.
+This project is a Notes application that allows users to easily save their daily to-do lists, reminders, or notes.

 ## Features
 - Users can add, edit, and delete their notes.